Tuition Fee Status (Appeals)

 Tuition fee status is determined at the point of admission to the University by the Recruitment and Admissions Office.
 The assessment is based on the information declared in your application to the University.

 If your fee status is unclear, you will be sent a questionnaire to complete.
 If you are sent a questionnaire in your recruitment pack, it is important that you complete and return it.
-Students who do not return this questionnaire will be automatically assessed as being "Overseas".
-You should return the questionnaire to:
+Students who do not return this questionnaire will be automatically assessed as being "Overseas"

 The method of allocating tuition fee status is complex and follows guidelines issued by the UK Council for International Student Affairs (UKCISA).